Every year hacking and online attacks gets worse

-Person’s might receive a domain renewal notice by mail or online warning them that their domain name is going to expire.
-Persons unwary of this scam will unwittingly transfer their domain name to another company who will take control of your domain name, then lock the domain, leaving you no recourse.
+Person’s might receive a domain renewal notice by mail or online; warning them that their domain name is going to expire.
+Persons unwary of this scam will unwittingly transfer their domain name to another company.
+Then locking the domain, leaving you no recourse.
 See: Protecting Your Domain name

 If you unwittingly fall prey to this scam, contact your original domain registrar and have them lock your domain immediately.

-Other scams related scams include person’s representing themselves as a Microsoft representative, informing you that they have detected a virus in your computer.
+Other scams include person’s representing themselves as a Microsoft representative.
+They inform you that they have detected a virus in your computer.
 Unwary persons will give them access via an emailed link.
-Once you click this link they will take control of your computer and deposit a Trojan file so they may return at any time to take control of your machine.
+Once you click this link they will take control of your computer.
+Next they deposit a Trojan file so they may return at any time to take control of your machine.

 Another scam has a Google representative calling you to inform that your free Google listing has not been activated.
 Hang-up immediately when you get these calls.
 Google never calls anyone about any Google products.

 Computer and Network Slave Infections